mkremer/emphloyer-example/README.md

     php init.php

 The init script drops the test tables and then re-creates them.
-It then proceeds to insert 1000 jobs, 900 with type 'regular' and 100 with type 'priority'.
+It then proceeds to insert 100 jobs, 90 with type 'regular' and 10 with type 'priority'.
+It also sets up the scheduler to insert one priority job every minute.

 ## Running the example